Sensors, Electronics, and Connected Objects

 - Technical supervision of development office teams

-- Ability to ensure a technological watch
+- Ability to monitor technological developments

 • Project management: objectives, context, implementation, evaluation, cost.